Türkiye Travelogue — Istanbul, Cappadocia & Aegean Sea

 Usually includes: cabin (shared or private), 3 meals per day, snorkeling equipment.
 Not included: drinks (wine from €15/bottle), port fees (€10–20), excursion tickets.

-Antalya: The third largest Turkish city and main airport of the Riviera.
-The old town Kaleiçi has charming Ottoman alleyways, the Hadrian's Bow It's an ancient gate.
-The beaches around Antalya are good, but more of a family package holiday style.
-The small villages are more authentic. Çıralı (Turtle nesting site) and Olympos (Hippie charm).
+Antalya: Turkey's third-largest city and the Riviera's main airport.
+The old town of Kaleiçi boasts charming Ottoman alleyways, and Hadrian's Arch is an ancient gateway.
+Beaches around Antalya are good, but geared more towards family package holidays.
+For a more authentic experience, visit the small villages of Çıralı (a turtle nesting ground) and Olympos (with its hippie charm).

 Türkiye Costs: Round trip budget surprisingly affordable despite inflation

-- Domestic flights: Pegasus and Turkish Airlines offer very affordable domestic flights.
+- Pegasus and Turkish Airlines offer very affordable domestic flights.
 Istanbul → Kayseri (Cappadocia): from €35.
 Istanbul → Izmir: from €40.
 Istanbul → Bodrum: from €45.

 - Hot air balloon ride in Cappadocia: €150–220 per person (standard), €280+ premium with champagne.